 ENGLISH: Western World Literature I (Prerequisites: ENGL 1010 & 1020)

 This course is a survey of masterpieces of Western World Literature from the Ancient, Medieval, and Renaissance periods.
-Students will visit sites that are relevant to the works of the Greek classical philosophers and dramatists, as well as sites that are significant to Greek culture.
+Students will visit sites that are relevant to the works of the Greek classical poets, philosophers, and dramatists, as well as sites that are significant to Greek culture.
 In a “brick and mortar” classroom, students learn about those infamous three crossroads at which occurred an incident that heaped sorrow upon sorrow on Oedipus and his family.
 In Greece, we will actually see those very crossroads.
 Likewise, the study of early Christian literature is enhanced by students standing on the very spot where the Apostle Paul gave his famous sermon on Mars Hill, and a view of old Corinth contextualizes the letter to the Corinthians in a memorable way.
 While in Greece, students can see, and even stand upon, those locations.
-Walking in the steps of the philosophers and dramatists, students can experience, hands-on, the steps of the Acropolis where young men sat at the feet of the philosophers, and they can see for themselves the set-up of the ancient stages in which the acoustics are so perfect that a whisper from the center of the stage is easily heard by the most remote audience member.
+Walking in the steps of the philosophers, poets, and dramatists, students can experience, hands-on, the steps of the Acropolis where young men sat at the feet of the philosophers, and they can see for themselves the set-up of the ancient stages in which the acoustics are so perfect that a whisper from the center of the stage is easily heard by the most remote audience member.
 See course syllabus